 Fine-tuning email integration

-By default, PagerDuty opens a new incident every time an email is received at the integration address.
+By default, PagerDuty de-dups incidents based on the subject line of trigger emails.
 Depending on how your monitoring tool works, this behavior might not be desirable.
 You can change when PagerDuty creates new incidents in response to emails by adjusting this service’s integration settings.
 To do this, click the Edit this service link on the right sidebar of the service’s detail page.
-In the section labeled Integration settings, you’ll see three options:
+In the section labeled Integration settings, you’ll see four options:

-- Open a new incident for each trigger email (default): Each email sent to the integration email address will open a new incident.
+- Open a new incident for each trigger email: Each email sent to the integration email address will open a new incident.

 - Open a new incident only if an open incident does not already exist: The service can have only one open incident at any time.
 If an email is received while the service already has an open incident, it will simply be appended to the existing incident’s activity log.